 SculptureCenter has been an active contributor to New York City's cultural community since 1928.
 Originally founded as "The Clay Club" by Dorothea Denslow, SculptureCenter renamed itself in 1944 and in 1948 moved to a carriage house on East 69th Street in Manhattan.
 Here it established a ground floor gallery space dedicated solely to sculpture with workshops and studio space on the upper floors.
 Over the course of the next half-century, as the field of sculpture expanded and evolved, SculptureCenter's exhibition and education programs have as well.
 In 2001, SculptureCenter purchased a former trolley repair shop in Long Island City, Queens.
 The building was redesigned by artist and designer Maya Lin, and includes 6,000 square feet of interior exhibition space and a 3,000 square foot outdoor exhibition space.
+In 2014, the building was expanded and renovated by Andrew Berman Architects.

 In 1928 Dorothea Denslow (1900-1971), a sculptor working in Brooklyn, opened her studio to students and local artists as a place to work and learn about sculpture and art, founding the vibrant network and resource that would become SculptureCenter.
 The growing group of artists operated under the name Clay Club, and in 1930, moved to a carriage house on West 8th street to open a studio and gallery space.
 During this period they had ongoing solo, group, thematic, and traveling exhibitions, as well as room to teach classes and give artists studio space.
 From 1928 to 1939, they had annual picnics on Staten Island where members would gather at a natural clay site and construct monumental sculptures.
 This is documented in archival 16mm film shot at the events, compiled here as Dance of the Mudmixers (below).